Group & Aggregate example

 A common metric that lots of companies are interested in knowing is the monthly average of the count of users created per day.
 You can calculate this using a nested SELECT statement in SQL Mode or do it in Visual Mode in just a few steps.

-For this example, we use our demo data source named Document Company Demo Data.
+For this example, we use our Dundersign Demo Data data source.

-First, add the Id and Created Date columns from the Users table in the Digisign2 schema.
+First, add the Id and Created Date columns from the Users table.
 In the Results Table, make sure Created Date is grouped by Day and Id is aggregated using Count of Distinct.

-Your chart might look something like the chart below:
+Your result set might look something like the image below:

 Note: If you don’t need to use the full date column in your chart before calculating the average, you can instead group your Created Date column by the Month time bucket here and skip to step 6.